3T-Operations-Team/desk-bookings-system/README.md

 [Sean Sexton](https://github.com/sean-sexton-gif)

+# Team Roles
+Developers:
+- Owns the E2E tests, is in charge of writing and maintaining the code inside the Page Objects.
+- Responsible for making E2E tests pass again if failing.

+QA Engineers:
+- Write test scenarios from the acceptance criteria, which can then be turned into automated E2E tests.
+- Perform Exploratroy Testing.
+- Identify additional scenarios to add as E2E tests.

 # Background Context
 This is a Test Driven Development (TDD) Sandbox Project created as part of the TDD training provided by [Valentina Jemuović](https://www.linkedin.com/in/valentinajemuovic) through the [Optivem Journal](https://journal.optivem.com/).
 The aim is to safely practice applying TDD to a legacy code project.
 This involves setting up an automated build pipeline and then retroactively adding in automated tests following TDD.